SGI O2

-The O2 was an entry-level Unix workstation introduced in 1996 by Silicon Graphics, Inc. (SGI) to replace their earlier Indy series.
-Like the Indy, the O2 used a single MIPS microprocessor and was intended to be used mainly for multimedia.
-Its larger counterpart was the SGI Octane.
+The O2 is an entry-level Unix workstation introduced in 1996 by Silicon Graphics, Inc. (SGI) to replace their earlier Indy series.
+Like the Indy, the O2 uses a single MIPS microprocessor and was intended to be used mainly for multimedia.
+Its larger counterpart is the SGI Octane.
 The O2 was SGI's last attempt at a low-end workstation.

 Hardware

 System architecture

-Originally known as the "Moosehead" project, the O2 architecture featured a proprietary high-bandwidth Unified Memory Architecture (UMA) to connect system components.
+Originally known as the "Moosehead" project, the O2 architecture features a proprietary high-bandwidth Unified Memory Architecture (UMA) to connect system components.
 A PCI bus is bridged onto the UMA with one slot available.
-It had a designer case and an internal modular construction.
-Two SCSI drives could be mounted on special caddies (1 in the later R10000/R12000 models due to heat constraints) and an optional video capture / sound cassette mounted on the far left side.
+It has a designer case and an internal modular construction.
+Two SCSI drives can be mounted on special caddies (one in the later R10000/R12000 models due to heat constraints) and an optional video capture / sound cassette mounted on the far left side.

 CPU

-The O2 comes in two distinct CPU flavours; the low-end MIPS 180 to 350 MHz R5000- or RM7000-based units and the higher-end 150 to 400 MHz R10000- or R12000-based units.
+The O2 came in two distinct CPU flavours: the low-end MIPS 180 to 350 MHz R5000- or RM7000-based units and the higher-end 150 to 400 MHz R10000- or R12000-based units.
 The 200 MHz R5000 CPUs with 1 MB L2-cache are generally noticeably faster than the 180 MHz R5000s with 512 KB cache.
 There is a hobbyist project that has successfully retrofitted a 600 MHz RM7xxx MIPS processor into the O2.